th2-net/th2-conn-dirty-fix/README.md

 + *sendingDateTimeFormat* - `SendingTime` field format for outgoing messages. (`nullable`, `default format` in this case is `"yyyyMMdd-HH:mm:ss.SSSSSSSSS"`)
 + *useNextExpectedSeqNum* - session management based on next expected sequence number. (`false` by default)
 + *saveAdminMessages* - defines if admin messages will be saved to internal outgoing buffer. (`false` by default)
++ *resetStateOnServerReset* - whether to reset the server sequence after receiving logout with text `Next Expected MSN too high, MSN to be sent is x but received y`.

 ### Security settings